uQr/cordova-docs/tutorial-cordova-5/README.md

 	- Cordova WP8 3.8.1

 Other components are also versioned independantly, but typically you will not be directly exposed to them.
 It is the release of Cordova Android 4.0.0 that triggered the major version increase for Cordova as a whole given it had a number of breaking changes.
 Windows 4.0.0 is also a major release that includes Windows 10 support but was designed to not have breaking changes when building for Windows or Windows Phone 8.1.

+Note that you can actually add different platform versions to your project for a given CLI version through the use of some XML elements or command line options for edge case scenarios.
+See the [May 26th, 2015 Android Cordova Platform Security Issue](../tips-and-workarounds/android/security-05-26-2015) article for a specific example of how this works.

 <a name="security"></a>
 ##Security Model Changes for Android and iOS